The first time I played Pandemic we lost.

 Several virulent diseases have broken out simultaneously all over the world!
 The apocalypse threatens the safety of the world itself!
 Cities are quickly consumed by a contagion that disrupts life as we know it.
 Can you and your team work together to stop the spread before it’s too late?

 In Pandemic, your group will form a crisis response team to deal with a simultaneous outbreak of 4 separate diseases.
 Cooperation is the key!
 You’ll need to use each player’s role to the utmost, make smart, strategic decisions about movement, and figure out how to stem the tide before events get out of hand.
-Just like in a real crisis response, how you respond to pressure will determine your success or failure.
+Just like in real crisis response, how you respond to pressure will determine your success or failure.

 Pandemic has quickly become a modern-day classic and is credited as pushing cooperative board games into the modern age.